-She is the creator, host and producer of Bodies, a feminist documentary podcast, supported by NPR-affiliate KCRW.
+She is the creator, host and executive producer of Bodies, a feminist documentary podcast supported by NPR-affiliate KCRW.
 Each episode is the journey of one person (specifically women and marginalized genders) to solve their medical mystery.
 It combines intimate, nuanced storytelling with health reporting to uncover the layers that affect health, like racism, sexism, and capitalism.
-Bodies was Webby-nominated for Best Documentary and has received critical acclaim from HuffPost, Bello Collective, Elle, Time, The New York Review of Books and more.